Here are answers to some common questions we get:

 Q: Do you offer any types of bacon or plain meat not listed on your site?

-A: Unfortunately, no. We cannot accomodate requests for one-off orders for a type of bacon not listed on our site, nor can we sell the uncured meat, nor can we slice the bacon thicker or thinner than listed.
+A: Unfortunately, no. We cannot accomodate requests for one-off orders for a type of bacon not listed on our site, nor can we sell the uncured meat, nor will we slice the bacon thicker or thinner than listed.

 Q: What ingredients do you use to cure the bacon?